 Community Sparkplug Projects, funded through the Insitute's fundraising efforts, make the best use of scarce resouces to produce results-focused engagements to improve life chances for young people.
 As such, they're quickly implemented, driven by local folks -- not outsiders or organizations -- in or around a neighborhod school, and over the course of six months.

 Watch the video below learn about the Lit Boxes that are part of an effort to incentivize students to read an additional 100 minutes a week and download the June 2017 Turnaround Update to read about additional Community Sparkplug Projects.

 Communities in Schools

 Provides outreach support for families to help them get the services and resources they need including medical care, housing, job placement and food.

-Visions Tutoring and Hands on Atlanta
+Hands on Atlanta